 Rating of the Lufthansa Premium Economy in the Airbus A330-300

-Anyone who has only flown Economy Class on long-haul flights will be delighted with Premium Economy.
-The seats are very well padded and very comfortable due to the high angle of inclination.
+Anyone who has previously only flown long-haul in Economy Class will be thrilled by Premium Economy.
+The seats are very well padded and very comfortable thanks to the high angle of inclination.
 If you want to sleep well on a night flight, you should prefer the more expensive business class.
-In my opinion, there is still room for improvement when it comes to food.
-A difference here, apart from the porcelain dishes, would be a great upgrade to Economy Class!
+In my opinion, the food still needs improvement.
+Here, apart from the porcelain tableware, a difference from Economy Class would be a great upgrade!